- Why Blood Sugar Response Matters

 #3: Perfect Keto Almond Butter Brownie Keto Bar

-Our Perfect Keto Almond Butter Brownie bar has a similar macro breakdown to Bulletproof’s Collagen Protein Apple Pie bar.
+The Perfect Keto Almond Butter Brownie bar has a similar macro breakdown to Bulletproof’s Collagen Protein Apple Pie bar.

 It’s not super high in protein like a Quest bar, but it’s higher in healthy fats and lower in net carbs than both bars.

-So you’ll see the following macros on the nutrition label:
+You’ll see the following macros on the nutrition label:

 - 230 calories